Single (Natasha Bedingfield song)

 "Single" is a song by British singer-songwriter Natasha Bedingfield, released as her debut single.
 Written by Steve Kipner, Andrew Frampton, Wayne Wilkins, and Bedingfield and produced by the former three, the song is lyrically about being single and not needing a partner.
-The song was released through Phonogenic on 3 May 2004 as the lead single from Bedingfield's debut studio album Unwritten (2004) and later on 24 April 2006 as the third single from the album in the US.
+Phonogenic Records released the song on 3 May 2004 as the lead single from Bedingfield's debut studio album, Unwritten (2004).
+In the United States, it was serviced to contemporary hit radio on 24 April 2006 as the album's third single.

 It received a positive reception from music critics.
-The song became a hit in the United Kingdom, peaking at number three on the UK Singles Chart and also entering the top ten in Ireland, Scotland, and the Tipparade chart in the Netherlands.
-Due to the success of the title track in the United States, "Single" became a minor success, only reaching number 57 on the Billboard Hot 100.
+The song became a hit in the United Kingdom, peaking at number three on the UK Singles Chart and selling 27,413 copies during its first week.
+The song additionally entered the top 20 in Ireland, Norway and Sweden.
+In the US, "Single" became a minor success, reaching number 57 on the Billboard Hot 100.

 Commercial performance

-"Single" entered the UK Singles Chart on 10 May 2004 at number three, remaining on the chart for 10 weeks.
+"Single" entered the UK Singles Chart on 9 May 2004 at number three, remaining on the chart for 10 weeks.
 The track also entered the top 10 in Ireland, where it reached number seven.
 In continental Europe, it reached number 16 in Norway and number 17 in Sweden.
 In North America, "Single" debuted at number 72 on the US Billboard Hot 100 on 24 June 2006 and reached a peak of number 57, remaining on the chart for six weeks.
 It did well on pop-oriented charts, reaching number 38 on the Pop 100 and number 26 on the Mainstream Top 40.